SethEBaldwin/Newton/README.md

 ### Buttons:
 * Update: updates the display window with the values in the left column.
 You should click this whenever you change any of these values.
-* Zoom in/Zoom out: zooms in or out by the factor specified above.
+* Zoom in/Zoom out: zooms in or out by the factor specified.
 * Save: saves the current display with an automatically generated name containing information about the current settings.
 * Recenter: resets the center of the fractal to the origin.
 * Recenter + Unzoom: resets the center of the fractal to the origin and undoes any zoom ins/outs that have been performed.